ymichel/Geolocation-Codespace/README.md

 You are done.
 The installation is completed.

 ## Usage
-Try the example plugin in _plugins/wp-codespace_, make some changes and appreciate the advantages of a pre-configured codespace.

 ### Linting
-Edit the file _wordpress/wp-content/plugins/wp-codespace/wp-codespace.php_:
 - Delete a whitespace between parentheses and curly brackets and see the code linting in action.
 - Use a right click to format the file according to [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).

 ### WordPress autocompletion
-Edit the file _wordpress/wp-content/plugins/wp-codespace/wp-codespace.php_:
 - type somewhere _"add_" and see the autocompletion suggestions especially for WordPress.

 ### WordPress inline documentation
-Open the file _wordpress/wp-content/plugins/wp-codespace/wp-codespace.php_:
 - hover over _add_action_ and see the documentation for that WordPress method

 ### WP CLI